jfbercher/jupyter_latex_envs/src/latex_envs/static/README.md

 3. **Document-wide numbering of equations and environments, support for `\label` and `\ref`**
 4. **Configuration toolbar**
 5. **LaTeX_envs dropdown menu for a quick insertion of environments**
+6. **User's LaTeX definitions** file can be loaded and used
-6. **Export to HTML and LaTeX with a customized exporter**
+7. **Export to HTML and LaTeX with a customized exporter**
+8. Environments title/numbering can be customized by users in ``user_envs.json`` config file.
-7. Styles can be customized in the `latex_env.css` stylesheet
+9. Styles can be customized in the `latex_env.css` stylesheet

-More environments can be simply added in the source file (`thmsInNb4.js`).
+More environments can be simply added in ``user_envs.json`` or in the source file

 It is possible to export the notebooks to plain $\LaTeX$ and html while keeping all the features of the `latex_envs` notebook extension in the converted version.
 We provide specialized exporters, pre and post processors, templates.
 We also added entry-points to simplify the conversion process.
 It is now as simple asIt is now as simple as
 ```bash